AI Assisted analysis is here. Discover the latest updates! Check Now

 To zoom in on how Experience Metrics works, let’s use the perspective of the “average internet user” and go through a list of the most common website bugs.
 Each bug will be assigned an Experience Metrics indicator and the level of frustration it can cause.
 To make these concepts easier to imagine, let’s use a real life scenario.
 Ready, steady, go!

-1. Illegible object on graphics
+1. Illegible graphics (Signal: Content Zooming)

 EXPERIENCE METRICS INDICATOR: Content Zooming